5 Things You Should Know about Working with Polish Developers

 Poles were only two points short from the top two countries on the list, China and Russia.
 So, who knows what the next round of the Olympics might bring?

 I am sure you have read some dreadful stories about how outsourcing to a foreign country can be a real nightmare, as you might end up working with a team that barely speaks any English.
-This won’t be your worry if you choose to work with a software house from Poland.
+This won’t be your worry if you choose to work with a software agency from Poland.
 English is by far the most widely spoken foreign language in the country (a huge factor being that you can only graduate from high school if you pass a foreign language exam).

 Bear in mind that these statistics show Poland as a whole – not just the IT crowd.
 Looks encouraging, doesn’t it?